aman13122001/Web_Dev_By_LoveBobbar/Episode-5/README.md

 <111!-- Form controls go here -->
 </form>

-<inpur> tag: With the help of this tag, we can enable interactive control in the form.
+12.<inpur> tag: With the help of this tag, we can enable interactive control in the form.
 It also depends on the various fields of the attribute type.

 Syntax:
 <input type="input-type" name="input-name" value="default-value">